 “I’ve never been to Fort Kochi“, she mumbled, as she sat staring out of the car window, absorbing the scenes whizzing past.
 My mother spends most of her time indoors nowadays, and I was taking her out on a drive, that I hoped, would be a welcome change for her.

-Now aged 72, she had lived all her life 15 kilometers away from Fort Kochi – in the ‘other’ Kochi; the mainland part (referred to also as Kochi or Ernakulam).
+Now aged 72, she had lived all her life 15 kilometres away from Fort Kochi – in the ‘other’ Kochi; the mainland part (referred to also as Kochi or Ernakulam).
 Yet, this will be the first time that she sets foot in Fort Kochi!
 It may sound incredible, but I suspect this would be the case with many people living in Ernakulam.

 This route we were taking would cover the regular route she used to take to get to her college when she was working.
 I could see her eagerly soaking up the scenes and the changes time and development had brought about.
 Occasionally she would recount an old story about a place we just passed.
-This trip, I could see, was turning out to be a journey down the memory lane for both of us!
+This trip, I could see, was turning out to be a journey down memory lane for both of us!

 Down the memory lane